 There are approximately 18,000 dairy cows in the United States for every camel.
 And in Europe, the ratio isn’t much more favorable.
 There are about 12,000 dairy cows for every camel in that part of the world!

 The typical camel dairy has between 2 and 20 camels.
 Each camel produces only about 5.3 quarts/ 5 liters per day!
-This compares to the several gallons of milk per cow per day that is produced on a typical grassfed farm.
+This compares to the several gallons of milk per cow per day that are produced on a typical grass-fed farm.

 The short answer is most definitely YES!
-Raw camel milk is fine to use for homemade formula.
+Camel milk is fine to use for homemade formula.
 The United Nations has even hailed the nutritional value of camel milk and predicted higher consumption once it became easier for consumers to buy.